Follow Us! ThumbsUp

 How much do risk management tools cost?

 Unfortunately, there’s no short answer to this question.
 Vendors have different pricing models.
-In some cases, one or two tools are enough for a company, while in others many more are ideal, at a higher cost overall.
-The best course of action is to clearly identify your risk management needs and speak to each individual vendor separately.
+In some cases, one or two tools are enough for a company, while in others, many more are required, at a higher cost overall.
+The best course of action is to clearly identify your risk management needs and speak to each individual vendor.

 What are the 3 major activities of risk management software?